20-04-1961/Fortnite-Lobby-Bot-Installer/README.md

 If you need help to install the bot watch my video: https://youtu.be/qHU8DeuxDMQ

 P.S.
 In the video i use 1.4 version of my setup but it still work

+When a new season comes out, wait 1/2 days to download the updated version of the bot